jsaji06/Stylos21/README.md

 ### Hi there 👋
-Hello, you found me lol so I'm a programmer and high school student (freshman), but my main interests of programming is Artificial Intelligence and Deep/Machine Learning
+Hello!
+I'm a Freshman in High School, and my biggest interest is programming.
+Specifically, I like to make Deep Learning/Neural Networks/AI.
+I geenerally code in Python, and JavaScript sometimes.

 ### What I'm Working on/Learning